 Marble City Opera Season presents a double-bill of Menotti’s ‘The Telephone’ and Poulenc’s ‘The Human Voice’

 ‘Marble City Opera will present a double-bill of Menotti’s The Telephone and Poulenc’s The Human Voice.
 Performances will be presented at The Square Room, Knoxville, Tennessee at 8:00 p.m. on October 6 and 7, 2017.
 Marble City Opera is pleased to return to The Square Room with the presentation of these two short operas […]

-NOTICE OF SUBSTITUTE TRUSTEE’S SALE WHEREAS, default has occurred in the performance of the covenants, terms and conditions of a Deed of Trust dated May 2, 2014, executed by JUDY L. PECK, conveying certain real property therein described to Liberty Title, as Trustee, as same appears of record in […]
+Foreclosure notices NOTICE OF SUBSTITUTE TRUSTEE’S SALE WHEREAS, default has occurred in the performance of the covenants, terms and conditions of a Deed of Trust dated January 31, 2008, executed by DOROTHY JEAN KIMSEY, JAMES R. KIMSEY, conveying certain real property therein described to WILLIAM H. CURTIS, as Trustee, as same appears of record in […]

 Harry Tindell gets nod from City Council By Mike Steely email@example.com It’s pretty apparent that Lauren Rider and Harry Tindell get along well.
 During an appearance before the East Towne Business Alliance Wednesday morning the two joked and laughed with each other.
 Rider led the field in the recent City Primary for 4th District City […]

 PHOTO BY LEXIE GILLAND / FUL.COM Fulton High band members pump up the crowd at kickoff time of Friday's rivalry game at Austin-East.
 The Falcons held on for a 20-14 win.